carozum/developping-ai-applications/documentation/readMe.md

 What are the solutions to the rate limit errors ?
 Handling this error will help us maximize the requests to the API while minimizing delays and avoiding failed responses.
 Rate limits regulate the flow of data between users and the API.
 By avoiding single users from making excessive requests, rate limits can prevent malicious attacks, as well as ensuring a balanced distribution between users within an organization.

+A *rate limit error* can be due to either
+- the number of requests in a given timespan being too high, meaning there are *too many requests* being sent,
+- or the number of tokens in the requests exceeding certain limits, meaning *too much text* has been included in the request.

+Some solutions to avoid these limits include
+- *retry* : performing a *short pause between requests*, setting the function to retry in case limits are hit.
+- *batching* : processing multiple messages in one request.
+If the *frequency of requests* is hitting the rate limit, multiple requests can be sent in batches at more staggered time intervals: this is referred to as 'batching'.
+- *RReducing tokens* : quantifying and cutting down the number of tokens.
+If the tokens limit is hit, the number of tokens can be quantified and reduced accordingly.

+### First solution to API rates : organizations

 Much of this risk can be mitigated by, instead of running multiple features under the same organization.

-### First solution to API rates : organizations
 For business use cases with frequent requests to the API, it's important to manage usage across the business.
 Setting up an organization for the API allows for better management of access, billing, and usage limits to the API.
 Users can be part of multiple organizations and attribute requests to specific organizations for billing. https://platform.openai.com/account/org-settings

 To attribute a request to a specific organization, we only need to add one more line of code.
 Like the API key, the organization ID can be set before the request.